ansys/scade-design-rules/doc/source/rules/traceability/llr_or_net_nature.rst

 Description
 ===========
 The Contributing Elements (CE) shall have an annotation 'DesignElement' with a property 'Nature'.
-Parameter: '-t': Name of the note type: e.g.: '-t DesignElement'
+Parameter: '-t': Name of the note type (e.g.: '-t DesignElement')

 .. end_description